Tigers vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Guardians: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Steven Kwan and Spencer Torkelson will be among the stars on display when the Cleveland Guardians play the Detroit Tigers on Monday at 6:10 PM ET, at Progressive Field.
+Michael Lorenzen takes the mound for the Detroit Tigers on Tuesday at Progressive Field against Steven Kwan and the Cleveland Guardians.
+First pitch is at 6:10 PM ET.

 Bookmakers list the Guardians as -200 favorites on the moneyline, while giving the underdog Tigers +165 moneyline odds.
-The over/under is 7.5 runs for this contest.
+The over/under is 8 runs for the matchup (with -105 odds to hit the over and -115 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.